-It’s amazing how far cloud computing has come in such a short time.
-Today, you can get just about any type of Software as a Service (SaaS) product on a subscription basis, without having to buy and maintain any bulky hardware.
+It’s amazing how far technology has come in such a short time.
+Today, clients can research and purchase just about any type of product without leaving their office.
 This is an advantage because it decreases the sales cycle.
-However, it still presents a challenge since you have a shorter time period to convince your leads to choose your product.
+However, it still presents a challenge since your SaaS company has a shorter period to convince your leads to choose your product.

 In general, for most SaaS companies to be profitable, they must rely on a large-scale user base in order to reach this goal.
-However, when a potential customer is in need of a certain SaaS product, they will conduct online research, read online reviews, speak with their colleagues and network, and try several different free-trial or demonstration of products to help their decision.
+However, when a potential customer needs a certain product, they will conduct online research, read online reviews, speak with their colleagues and network, and try several different free trials or demonstrations to help their buying decision.

-No matter if your SaaS company focuses on ERP, accounting, HRM, communications, project management, CRM or web hosting solutions; marketing your SaaS company depends heavily on how well you are providing valuable information.
+No matter what type of products your SaaS offers; marketing your company depends heavily on how well you are providing valuable information.
 Valuable information that is not only about your product but also about your industry in general and your target audience’s interests.